But that’s not what he finds when he looks outside.

 “Sounds like a good idea.
 Why are we meeting with the new vice principal after we’ve met with the principal?”

-I thought about that for a few seconds.
-“You know, we should meet with Principal Gibbons first.
-She and I had an agreement that we’d have a follow-up meeting after Arvin, Beasley, and Kilpatrick returned to school.
-Tomorrow is the time to have that meeting.
+“We’re meeting with Principal Gibbons first because she and I had an agreement that we’d have a follow-up meeting after Arvin, Beasley, and Kilpatrick returned to school.
+Tomorrow is the appropriate time to have that meeting.
 Then we should meet the new vice principal.”

 “So, out of the gate like three birds with one stone, right?”